 - work/life balance

 I hold a Master’s degree in Applied Psychological Science from Pacific University.
 My coursework and training covered a variety of areas, including depression, anxiety, grief/loss, life transitions, relationship difficulties, mood disorders, career counseling, and emotional distress.
 My training includes work with both individuals and couples.

 My clinical training began at William Temple House, where I served as a Counseling Intern from August 2018 until July 2019.
 I continue to see clients as a volunteer Counselor there.
 I currently serve on the Board of Existential-Humanistic Northwest (EHNW), a non-profit organization that promotes the primary existential-humanistic values of authenticity, integrity, responsibility, inclusion, and awe.

-As a Registered Intern in the State of Oregon, I practice under the supervision of Jennifer Moore, LPC, and Bob Edelstein, LMFT, MFT.
+As a Registered Intern in the State of Oregon, I practice under the supervision of Bob Edelstein, LMFT, MFT.

-My sliding fee scale structure is as follows:
+My sliding fee scale structure for psychotherapy is as follows: